TEAMMATES/teammates/docs/development.md

 #### Starting the dev server

-Right-click on the project folder and choose `Run As → Web Application`.<br>
+Right-click on the project folder and choose `Run As → App Engine`.<br>
 After some time, you should see this message (or similar) on the Eclipse console: `Dev App Server is now running`.
 The dev server URL will be given at the console output, e.g `http://localhost:8888`.